PSHE

 At Trafalgar School, PSHE education is a planned, developmental programme of learning through which our students acquire the knowledge, understanding and skills they need to manage their lives now, and in the future.
 As an integral part of our Personal Development Curriculum, PSHE education helps to safeguard students, support their spiritual, moral, cultural, mental and physical development and promotes thoughtful and articulate discussion on relevant issues in their lives.

-In Years 7, 8 and 9 students have one 50 minute lesson over the two-week timetable delivered by a member of our Pastoral team.
-In Years 10 and 11, this increases to 100 minutes a fortnight, with learning delivered by our humanities team.
+In Years 7 and 8 students have one 50 minute lesson over the two-week timetable delivered by a member of our Humanities or Pastoral team.

-Our curriculum ensures students are empowered to make decisions that keep themselves and others as well as developing the tools to make them resilient, successful and ultimately happy young people.
+Our curriculum is constantly adapting and changing to meet the needs of a changing modern world for our young people, and it ensures students are empowered to make decisions that keep themselves and others safe.
+Alongside developing the tools to make them resilient, successful and ultimately happy young people.

 PD days throughout Key Stage 3 & 4 offers opportunities for visitors, outside speakers and trips to venues outside Portsmouth to broaden horizons.